State-of-the-art technology platform to support Wyss Zurich projects in their transfer to the market

 Corinne Eichenberger joined Wyss Zurich in November 2016.
-She is the Office Manager of the Robotics Platform and is responsible for the administrative coordination, the office management and human resources related matters.
+She is the HR & Facility Manager of Wyss Zurich and responsible for human resources related matters and the office management.
 Prior to joining Wyss Zurich she gained experience as a leader in HR administration and in the office management in different companies and organizations.
 She also implemented and managed projects in SAP HR and conducted various process optimization tasks.

 Benjamin Geisser joined Wyss Zurich as Electrical Engineer in February 2015.
 He completed an apprenticeship in electronics before receiving a BSc in Electrical Engineering from the HSR Hochschule für Technik Rapperswil, Switzerland.
 His main interests are in signal processing, control theory and microelectronics.
 Prior to joining Wyss Zurich, he worked for Supercomputing Systems AG as an all-rounder in the development of analog circuits, own sensors, algorithms mostly for smart grids, high level software, HDL and DSP programming.
 He is co-inventor of a patented algorithm for automated topology identification in smart grid applications.